NickGrunert/master-thesis/modules/01_using_sam.typ

         Blue Channel Swapped.
       ]), <fig:sam:automatic:e>,
       caption: [
-        Segmentations using the Automatic Mask Generator.
+        Segmentations using the Automatic Mask Generator
       ],
       label: <fig:sam:automatic>,
     )

     === Input Prompting
-    The results that follow in @fig:sam:mask_all are the best results of prompting SAM with the mask as input.
+    The following results, presented in @fig:sam:mask_all, represent example outcomes achieved through prompting SAM with the mask as the input.
+    The second column shows the ground truth for visual confirmation of the expected result.
+    Further elaboration on this topic can be found in @section:ground_truth.
-    The general shape of the roof is well captured, but the segmentations themselves are imperfect.
+    Whilst the general structure of the roof is adequately depicted, the individual segmentations are not without fault.
-    For some details and smaller surfaces it is clear that the model lacks precise additional input prompts for them.
+    It is evident that the model is deficient in its provision of precise input prompts for smaller surfaces and details.
-    Encapsulated segments such as chimneys and balconies are particularly affected.
+    Segments of the building that are enclosed, such as chimneys and balconies, are particularly affected.
+    All segmentation that were created during testing, across all strategies and all input images, demonstrated these issues.

-    It also becomes clear that their quality is highly dependent on the input mask, which is at best of substandard quality and cannot be relied upon, as discussed in @section:input_data.
+    It is evident that the quality of the output is significantly influenced by the quality of the input mask.
+The input mask, which is of substandard quality, is incapable of providing reliable results, as discussed in @section:input_data.
-    In some cases the correct segmentation seems to be a coincidence of randomly working input masks rather than a systematic functionality of the algorithms.
+    In certain instances, the correct segmentation appears to be a coincidental outcome of randomly effective input masks, as opposed to a systematic functionality of the algorithms.

     #subpar.grid(
       columns: 4,